verge-io/docs/docs/product-guide/sriov.md

 * **Description**(optional): additional text can be entered here for administrative purposes.
 * **Resource Group**: select the appropriate SR-IOV resource group from the dropdown list
 * **Count**: indicate the number of SR-IOV vf devices to attach to the VM (from this resource group).
-* **SR-IOV NIC Settings**: options available here will depend on the *User Defined* toggle selections defined in the SR-IOV Settings of the selected resource group (See [SR-IOV Settings](sr-iov-nic-settings) above.)
+* **SR-IOV NIC Settings**: options available here will depend on the *User Defined* toggle selections defined in the SR-IOV Settings of the resource group (See **SR-IOV Settings** above.)

-4. Click **Submit** to complete adding the new device.
+1. Click **Submit** to complete adding the new device.
-5. The VM will need a **restart** in order to attach the device.
+2. The VM will need a **restart** in order to attach the device.
 From the VM dashboard, click the *Restart* link on the message that appears at the top of the dashboard, or click **Restart** on the left menu.
-6. Install any required client **NIC drivers**.
+3. Install any required client **NIC drivers**.
 Required driver(s) will vary depending on specific SR-IOV NIC make/model and guest operating system; consult hardware vendor documentation.
+4. **Restart** the VM.

 ## Share SR-IOV Devices to a Tenant